navgurukul/bhanwari-devi/README.md

     ├──package-lock.json
     └── README.md

-### Please don't get confused and run away.
+### Please don't get confuse and run away.
 We know the above structure was a bit long.
 But You have to agree that It was detailed, and if look closely it's actually simple and not that complex.:P
 ### ![Gif](https://media.giphy.com/media/UB2GxvYsswbBu/giphy.gif) <br/>
 <br/><br/>
 For example, we have component called `Course`.
 All the api, redux, redux-saga, and constant which are directly related with courses should stay inside this component directory.
 So anyone works with course related stuff, they always stay inside the `course` main component.
 Basically in the below file strucuture. </br>